Skillet Korean Honey Garlic Chicken Wings

 Instructions

 - Heat oil in a large shallow skillet over medium-high heat.
 Add the wings and brown them, about 2 minutes on each side.
-Cover the skillet with a lid and reduce the heat to low.
-Cook for 5 minute or until the chicken wings are fully cooked.
+Reduce heat to low, cover, and cook until the wings are cooked through, about 5 minutes.

 - When the sauce thickens into a sticky glaze and coats the chicken, remove the skillet from heat.
 Sprinkle chicken wings with sesame seeds and fresh chili (if using).
-Drizzle sesame oil over the chicken, if you wish.
+Add a drizzle of sesame oil before serving.
 Serve warm as an appetizer or with rice.

 I love how you’ve made these chicken wings healthier by cooking them in a pan with just the minimum of oil needed Holly.
 I’m a huge fan of chicken wings and often order them as a starter if I see them on a restaurant menu.
 Can’t wait to make these healthier ones at home myself!